Consensys/doc.teku/docs/reference/cli/index.md

 Listed domains can access the node using HTTP REST API calls.
 If your client interacts with Teku using a browser app (such as a block explorer), add the client domain to the list.

-The default is "none."
+The default is `none`.
 If you don't list any domains, browser apps can't interact with your Teku node.

 :::tip